Trudoden

 Trudoden (Трудодень, portmanteau literally meaning labourday) was a unit of value and type of accounting of quantity and quality of labor (as a factor of production) in collective farms (kolkhozes) of the Soviet Union in 1930 – 1966.
 It literally means a day of labor.
 It was the only form of wage payments in collective farms, as the in-kind compensation for labor equaled the amount of trudodens per given time period.
 Beside working for free, a Soviet peasant of collective farm was not permitted to leave his or her village without permission from a head of the local collective farm.

-Members of collective farms were paid based on the amount of trudodni (plural form) earned.
+Members of collective farms were paid with products of agriculture (usually being a part of collected crops) based on the amount of trudodni (plural form) earned.
 Payments to the collective farm members were made with natural products such as grain, often of a very poor quality, when and if they were able to realize their products.